Getting started with data analysis#

 Figure 3.3.
 The formatted output CSV file opened in JupyterLab.

-Figure 3.3 shows the “cleaner” output file that lacks the index column and temperature values are rounded to integers.
+Figure 3.3 shows the “cleaner” output file that lacks the index column and has the temperature values rounded to integers.

 DataFrame properties#

-Now we will continue exploring the full dataset that we have stored in the variable data.
-A normal first step when you load new data is to explore the dataset a bit to understand how the data is structured, and what kind of values are stored in there.
+Now we will continue exploring the data set we have stored in the variable data.
+A normal first step when you load new data is to explore the data set a bit to understand how the data is structured, and what kind of values are stored in in.
 Let’s start by checking the size of our DataFrame.
-We can use the len() function similar to the use with lists to check how many rows we have:
+We can use the len() function similar to the use with lists to see how many rows we have.

 len(data)

-We can also get a quick sense of the size of the dataset using the shape.
-It returns a tuple with the number of rows as the first element and the number of columns as the second element:
+We can also get a quick sense of the size of the data set using the attribute .shape.
+It returns a tuple with the number of rows as the first element and the number of columns as the second element.

 data.shape

-Here we see that our dataset has 30 rows and 4 columns, just as we saw above when printing out the entire DataFrame.
-Pay attention that we do not use parentheses after the word shape when accessing attributes.
-The shape in here is one of the several attributes related to a pandas DataFrame object.
+Here we see that our data set has 92 rows and 5 columns, just as we saw above when printing out the entire DataFrame.
+Note that we do not use parentheses after the word shape when accessing attributes. .shape is one of several attributes related to a pandas DataFrame object.
 Attributes are typically used to store useful information (or metadata) about the object at hand.
-We will see many more examples of these throughout the book.
+We will see many more examples of attributes throughout this book.

-Let’s also check the column names we have in our DataFrame (yes, it is an attribute as well!).
+Let’s also check the column names we have in our DataFrame (yes, this is an attribute as well!).
 We already saw the column names when we checked the 5 first rows using data.head(), but often it is useful to access the column names directly.
-You can check the column names by calling data.columns (returns an index object that contains the column labels) or data.columns.values:
+You can check the column names using the .columns attribute, which returns an index object that contains the column labels.
+Alternatively, we can add the .values attribute to get an array of the column names.
+For example, we could check the column names by typing data.columns.values.

 data.columns.values